Puppy-Proofing Your Home: Safety Tips

 Electrical Cords

 Electrical cords can be extremely tempting for puppies to chew on, which poses a dual risk of choking and electric shock.
 To eliminate this hazard, secure or any exposed cords.
 You can use cord covers or cable organizers to keep them out of your puppy's reach.
-Additionally, redirect your puppy's attention to appropriate and provide plenty of mental and physical stimulation to deter them from chewing on cords.
+Additionally, redirect your puppy's attention to appropriate chew toys and provide plenty of mental and physical stimulation to deter them from chewing on cords.

 Keeping Toxic Substances Out of Reach